NordicSemiconductor/IOS-Nordic-Thingy/README.md

 ### Trying with the example app

-This library comes with a very powerful opensource example app that you may download on the app store or try it directly using cocoapods, to try the Thingy App right now, go to your favorite terminal and type `pod try IOSThingyLibrary`, Xcode will launch with the example app, simply build and run!
+This library comes with a very powerful opensource example app that you may download on the app store or try it directly using cocoapods, to try the Thingy App right now, go to your favorite terminal and type
+    pod try IOSThingyLibrary
+Xcode will launch with the example app, simply build and run!

 ---